Rigellute/blog/src/content/article/auth0-and-crossOriginIsolated.md

 1. Type `crossOriginIsolated` and hit enter: you will see it is `true`.
 1. Try using the `loginWithPopup` flow.

-After entering your credentials within the "Univerval Login" UI, the popup will just be a blank white screen.
+After entering your credentials within the "Universal Login" UI, the popup will just be a blank white screen.
 Open the dev tools for the popup window, and you should see the `postMessage` error from above.